 We hear a few complaints about fat fingers, and many more about how other apps make it easier, or how annoying it is that a company would require so much information.
 People don't blame themselves; they blame the site or app.

-PORTRAIT MODE: People don't make it easy on themselves when it comes to typing: 90 per cent don't use landscape mode, making it just that much harder to type.
+Portrait modes: People don't make it easy on themselves when it comes to typing: 90 per cent don't use landscape mode (opens in new tab), making it just that much harder to type.

 Strive for typing zero.
 Or, any shortcut is a good shortcut.
 Remember usernames and passwords, personal information like addresses or phone numbers, and previous interactions that required typing.
 Pre-filling with typical responses can help.
 Most importantly, really consider the necessity of each data entry field.